lukeb0t/vault-docker-raft-cluster/README.md

 # vault-docker-raft-cluster
-Simple Docker desktop script for a 3-Node Raft Cluster of Hashicorp Vault for Linux / OSX.
+Simple Docker desktop script for a 3-Node Raft Cluster of Hashicorp Vault 1.7 Enterprise for Linux / OSX.
+Due to license restrictions, the cluster will seal itself after 6 hours if no license file is applied.

+---
+Disclaimer: DO NOT RUN IN PRODUCTION.
+This is for test/dev only.
+---

 ----
 Requirements